trychlos/pwix-i18n/README.md

 If all your translated strings are in a single data structure as a well-formed translations object, which may be the case for example for a small package or a small application, then you can just provide this single object to each method which expects a translations object.

-Contrarily, if you get an object per language, and do not care of aggregating them in a single translations object, then you can ask to `pwixI18n` to allocate a namespace for you, and manage it.
+Contrarily, if you get an object per language, and do not care of aggregating them in a single translations object, then you can ask to `pwix:i18n` to allocate a namespace for you, and manage it.

-As a convenience for the developer, the `pwixI18n` methods accept a namespace string each time a translations object is expected.
+As a convenience for the developer, `pwix:i18n` methods accept a namespace string each time a translations object is expected.

 Example, in an application: